More

 Staff of B.C.
 Pea Growers Limited, Armstrong, BC, 1942.

-Identifying & Promoting Regenerative Ag Farming Practices
+Identifying & Promoting Regenerative Agriculture Farming Practices

 Avena partners with farmers, researchers, civil societies and customers to establish & execute initiatives